showell/elm-py/parser/README.md

 Finally, we have tests for the parser itself [here](https://github.com/showell/elm-py/tree/master/parser/tests).

+## Limitations

+The most limited piece of code that currently lives in this repo is the Elm-to-Python transpiler.
+It literally does just enough parsing to handle the constructs in `Dict.elm`.
+It can only parse similar looking Elm code, and even then there are no guarantees.
+Hopefully the code should be easy to extend in the future, and contributions are welcome.

+I'll make bolder claims about `Dict.py` itself.
+As far as I know, it's as bug-free as the original Elm code, and I didn't find any parts of its API that I had to omit/limit/deprecate.
+If you find bugs, please report them.

+I am about 95% confident that the pattern matching code is robust for the cases it handles, but I only wrote enough code there to handle the patterns used by `Dict.elm`.
+Again, I hope to flesh out that code.

 ## Next steps

 I will be announcing this to the Elm Community via Slack and Discourse,